-In FY23 we implemented a framework for a more structured annual assessment of the performance of the CEO and all senior executives.
+A framework is in place for a structured annual assessment of the performance of all senior executives.
 The assessment is linked to individual goals and our corporate values.
-Under the framework, the Board assesses the CEO's performance and behaviour, while the CEO assesses the performance and behaviour of each of his direct reports, and makes recommendations to the Board on their performance and remuneration
+Under the framework, the Board assesses the CEO's performance and behaviour, while the CEO assesses the performance and behaviour of each of his direct reports and makes recommendations to the Board on their performance and remuneration.